These no-bake peanut butter bars are such a delicious treat! So easy to make, & they taste just like a Reese’s, but better because they’re homemade.

 Small stack of chocolate peanut butter bars on a wood board.

-I’ve got lots of fun and easy no-bake dessert recipes on this site.
+This site has lots of fun and easy no-bake dessert recipes.
 Like this fluffy, creamy no-bake cheesecake, or these adorable Oreo balls, or how about this edible cookie dough?
 All of these recipes come together in a snap, with no baking required.

 No-bake peanut butter bars stacked on a wood board with a text overlay above reading "No-Bake Peanut Butter Bars."